dedupeio/dedupe/docs/Making-smart-comparisons.rst

 How long would it take to duplicate a thousand records?

-Within a data set of thousand records, there are 1,000×999⁄2 = 499,500 unique possible pair of records.
+Within a data set of thousand records, there are :math:`\frac{1,000
+\times 999}{2} = 499,500` unique possible pair of records.
 If we compared all of them using our magic function it would take six days.

 But, one second is a **long** time, let's say we sped it up so that we can make 10,000 comparisons per second.
 Now we can get through our thousand record long dataset in less than a minute

 Feeling good about our super fast comparison function, let's take on a data set of 100,000 records.
-Now there are 100,000×99,999⁄2 = 4,999,950,000 unique possible pairs.
+Now there are :math:`\frac{100,000 \times 99,999}{2} = 4,999,950,000` unique possible pairs.
 If compare all of them with our super fast comparison function, it will take six days again.

 If we want to work with moderately sized data, we have to find a of making fewer comparisons.